About Growing Up in New Zealand

 What makes Growing Up in New Zealand special?

 Once born, children are influenced by their family life and physical environment.
 Growing Up in New Zealand will give a comprehensive insight into the lives of our children - their health, education, cultural influences and community life.
-The study has a strong partnership with government agencies that will be able to use the research when making policies.
+The study has a strong partnership with government agencies who will be able to use the research when making policies.
 The added value for decision-makers will come when the impact of these policies is measured amongst the Growing Up in New Zealand generation.

 Important features of the study:

-Information on babies starts before their birth;
+The information on babies starts before their birth;